 Local Government Reorganisation and What It Means for Wealden Residents

-You may have heard discussions about devolution and local government reorganisation.
+You may have heard discussions about Devolution and Local Government Reorganisation.
 But what do these terms mean for you as a resident in Wealden?
 Here’s a clear explanation of what’s happening and how it might affect you.

 What is Devolution?